dotswg/dots-requirements/draft-ietf-dots-requirements.md

   aliasing; exchange of incident reports; and other hinting or configuration supplementing attack response.

-: As the resilience requirements for DOTS mandate small signal message size, a separate, secure data channel utilizing an established reliable transport protocol MUST be used for bulk data exchange.
+: As the resilience requirements for the DOTS signal channel mandate small signal message size, a separate, secure data channel utilizing an established reliable transport protocol MUST be used for bulk data exchange.

 Operational Requirements        {#operational-requirements}